fnalways/terminus-docs/docs/overview/terminus/terminus-name.md

 ## What is a Terminus Name?

 A Terminus Name is a unique identifier within the Terminus ecosystem, serving as your digital identity and gateway to various services and features.
-Each Terminus Account corresponds to a Terminus Name, which consists of a local name and a domain name.
-For example, in `alice@myterminus.com`, *alice* is the Local Name, and *myterminus.com* is the domain name.
+Each Terminus Account corresponds to a Terminus Name, which consists of a local name and a domain.
+For example, in `alice@myterminus.com`, *alice* is the Local Name, and *myterminus.com* is the domain.

 ## Why do you need a Terminus Name?

 Your Terminus Name corresponds to a **unique domain name**, offering several key benefits:

-* **Ease of access**: The system automatically provisions subdomains for your applications within Terminus.
-Use your domain name as the personal web address to seamlessly access Terminus applications and services from anywhere.
+* **Ease of access**: The system automatically provisions subdomains and access policies for your applications within Terminus.
+You can use the domain name as your personal web address to seamlessly access Terminus applications and services from anywhere.
 * **Enhanced security with free HTTPS certificate**: Terminus domain name comes with a free HTTPS certificate, ensuring secure and encrypted communication for all your digital interactions.
 * **Easy to remember and personalized**: Terminus Name and the corresponding domain name are easy to remember, share, and personalized for your distinct online identity.